Love Comes Again

 "Love Comes Again" is a song by Dutch DJ Tiësto featuring vocals by BT.
-It was released on 8 April 2004 as the second single from Tiësto's second studio album Just Be.
+It was released in 2004 as the second single from Tiësto's second studio album Just Be.
 It was written by Brian Transeau and Tiësto.
 In exchange to the collaboration of BT in his album, Tiësto remixed that same year one of BT's songs, "Force of Gravity" (from BT's album Emotional Technology) and was released on The Technology EP.
 Australian releases of "Love Comes Again" under Bang On!
 Recordings contain a B-side which was previously released as a single, known as "Traffic".